FoamScience/OpenFOAM-Multi-Objective-Optimization/examples/local/single-objective/README.md

 ### Configuration and "OpenFOAM" case

-The configuration file usually contains three sections `problem`, `meta` and `visualize`.
+The configuration file usually contains four sections `problem`, `meta`, `validate` and `visualize`.
-In this example, we can ignore `visualize` as it's necessary only if you run `foamDash.py`.
+In this example, we can ignore `visualize` as it configures how `foamDash` utility visualizes the optimization trials and metric evolution.

 The first section, `problem`, defines the optimization problem you're treating.
 It points to the base OpenFOAM case (`problem.template_case`) and distinguishes between